Adinath2672/Adinath2672/README.md

 - **Bioinformatics & Biotechnology**
 - **Data Analysis & Visualization**
 - **Next-Generation Sequencing (NGS)**
-- **Artificial Intelligence & Machine Learning in Bioinformatics**
+- **Computer Aided Drug Discovery**
+-

 ## 🏆 Projects & Activities
 - participated in national conference and presented research work.
-- Participated in collaborative research projects and internships focused on genomic data interpretation and biological insights
+- Participated in collaborative research projects and internships focused on genomic data interpretation and biological insights.
-- Attended workshops and training sessions to stay updated with the latest bioinformatics technologies and trends
+- Attended workshops and training sessions to stay updated with the latest bioinformatics technologies and trends.
-- Actively contribute to skill development in computational biology through continuous self-learning
+- Actively contribute to skill development in computational biology through continuous self-learning.

 ## 📬 Let's Connect!
 I welcome connections with fellow researchers, bioinformatics enthusiasts, and professionals for knowledge exchange and collaborations.